Mahakala: a Python-based Modular Ray-tracing and Radiative Transfer Algorithm for Curved Space-times: Introduction

-In this paper, we introduce {\tt Mahakala}\footnote{{\tt Mahakala} is named after an Indian deity mah$\bar{a}$k$\bar{a}$la believed to be the depiction of absolute black, and the one who has the power to dissolve time and space into himself, and exist as a void at the dissolution of the universe.}, a {\tt Python}-based, accelerated, ray-tracing and radiation transfer code for arbitrary space-times.\footnote{Here by arbitrary we mean that we do not assume stationarity or axisymmetry.
-However, we do assume that the geodesic equation still holds and that the metric is free of pathologies such as non-Lorentzian signatures and closed time-like loops (see \citealt{2013PhRvD..87l4017J} for a systematic study of pathologies in non-Kerr metrics).} Our aim with \texttt{Mahakala} is to balance speed with ease-of-use and flexibility: we have designed {\tt Mahakala} to be modular and portable so that it can make use of specialized hardware to run in parallel on graphics processing units (GPUs) and tensor processing units (TPUs) in addition to central processing units (CPUs).
-However, since the code is written in {\tt Python}, it can also be easily run in a \texttt{jupyter notebook} on a laptop, lowering the barrier to entry into radiative ray-tracing algorithms.
-The modular nature of {\tt Mahakala} also allows the user to seamlessly use data from intermediate steps in the ray-tracing to, e.g., compare the contribution of different regions of the flow or between different relativistic effects.
+In this paper, we introduce {\tt Mahakala}\footnote{{\tt Mahakala} is named after an Indian deity mah$\bar{a}$k$\bar{a}$la believed to be the depiction of absolute black, and the one who has the power to dissolve time and space into himself, and exist as a void at the dissolution of the universe.}$^,$\footnote{\texttt{Mahakala} is open source and available on github at \href{https://github.com/liamedeiros/Mahakala}{https://github.com/liamedeiros/Mahakala}, see also \citet{sharma_2025_14985433}.}, a {\tt Python}-based, accelerated, ray-tracing and radiation transfer code for arbitrary space-times.\footnote{Here by arbitrary we mean that we do not assume stationarity or axisymmetry.
+However, we do assume that the geodesic equation still holds and that the metric is free of pathologies such as non-Lorentzian signatures and closed time-like loops (see \citealt{2013PhRvD..87l4017J} for a systematic study of pathologies in non-Kerr metrics).} Our aim with \texttt{Mahakala} is to balance speed with ease-of-use and flexibility: we have designed {\tt Mahakala} to be modular and portable so that it can make use of specialized hardware to run in parallel on graphics processing units (GPUs) and tensor processing units (TPUs) in addition to conventional central processing units (CPUs).
+However, since the code is written in {\tt Python}, it can also be easily run in a \texttt{jupyter notebook} on a laptop, lowering the barrier to entry into radiative ray-tracing.
+The modular nature of {\tt Mahakala} also allows the user to seamlessly use data from intermediate steps in the ray-tracing, e.g., to contrast the contribution of different regions of the flow or study the importance of different relativistic effects.